 How long does urethane cement flooring last compared to epoxy?

-Can you install urethane cement or epoxy over existing coatings?
+Can you install epoxy or urethane cement over existing coatings?

 How do I know which system my facility needs?